-Arkansas was the 25th state, and it’s currently home to more than 8 million people.
+Arkansas is home to more than eight million people.
 Tourists flock to The Natural State in hopes of making a big discovery at the Crater of Diamonds State Park.
 It’s no wonder that this rare diamond field calls to people.
-After all, a massive 40.23-carat gem is one of the more than 30,000 diamonds found here.
+After all, a massive 40.23-carat gem was one of more than 30,000 diamonds found here.

-Activists haven’t stopped fighting to overturn the state’s ban on Kratom.
+Activists haven’t stopped fighting to overturn the state’s ban on kratom.
 A variety of petitions and social media pages have launched since 2015.
-Residents of Arkansas who want Mitragyna speciosa to become legal again should contact their local and state representatives.
+Residents of Arkansas who want kratom and its alkaloids to become legal again should contact their local and state representatives.

 Overturning a ban isn’t easy, but it’s also not impossible.
 Nothing will happen unless enough citizens get involved, so reach out to your representatives today.

-There are still Kratom vendors shipping to banned states such as Arkansas, but keep in mind that buying, selling, or possessing Kratom in Arkansas is a felony.
-Depending on the amount of Mitragyna speciosa a person has, they may face up to 20 years imprisonment and a $15,000 fine.
+There are still kratom vendors shipping to banned states, such as Arkansas, but keep in mind that buying, selling, or possessing kratom in Arkansas is a felony.
+Depending on the amount of kratom a person possesses, they may face up to 20 years in prison and a $15,000 fine.